Shop Parts keyboard_double_arrow_right

 How to Tell if the Turbo is Going Bad

-Some of the biggest warning signs your turbocharger is starting to fail include problems with acceleration, reduced fuel efficiency, and a lit check engine light.
+Some warning signs your turbocharger is starting to fail include problems with acceleration, reduced fuel efficiency, and a lit check engine light (this may not happen unless the turbo has failed in a major way).
 Other symptoms include the lingering smell of burning oil, strange noises, and too much exhaust smoke.

 Lit Check Engine Light